azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 For this entire challenge we can create a `Resource Group` called `CognitiveServices` as previously shown and described in the **Azure Portal**.
 All Cognitive Services can be `added` and deployed in this Resource Group.

-As the world gets more and more connected we'd like to translate some languages in the following. **Translator Cognitive Service** is a cloud-based machine translation service and is part of the Azure Cognitive Services family of cognitive APIs used to build intelligent apps.
+As the world gets more and more connected, we are firstly going to look at Azure Translator API. **Translator Cognitive Service** is a cloud-based machine translation service and is part of the Azure Cognitive Services.
 Translator is easy to integrate in your applications, websites, tools, and solutions.
 It allows you to add multi-language user experiences in more than [70 languages](https://docs.microsoft.com/en-us/azure/cognitive-services/Translator/language-support), and can be used on any hardware platform with any operating system for text translation.

 ## Azure Cognitive Services - Translator